The Story Behind Cambria’s Pinedorado

 The name PINEDORADO was derived in a contest conducted during the first celebration.
 The judges felt that Pinedorado well expressed Cambria’s pine tree setting and early day influence still present along this fabulous section of the California coastline.

 The Lion’s Club has continued the tradition of the Pinedorado Celebration every year from 1949 until now--- except for 2020, when all events were cancelled due to the Covid 19 Pandemic.
-If it is safe, the Pinedorado will continue on Labor Day Weekend on September 4, 5, and 6 of 2021.
-It will be #72!
+For 2022 we are back and coming on strong!
+This year's Pinedorado is September 3, 4 and 5 - It will be #72!